ganeti/ganeti/man/htools.rst

   - node tags
   - exclusive storage value (``Y`` if active, ``N`` otherwise)
   - node free spindles
+  - virtual CPUs used by the node OS

   The third section contains instance data, with the fields: